HumanSignal/label-studio/docs/source/guide/ml.md

 curl -H 'Authorization: Token <user-token-from-account-page>' -X POST \ "<host>/api/dm/actions?id=delete_tasks_predictions&project=<id>"
 ```

+### <i class='ent'></i> Choose which predictions to display to annotators

+After setting up an ML backend with Label Studio Enterprise, you can choose which model predictions to display to annotators by default.
+You must have multiple ML backends configured with Label Studio in order to choose which predictions to display.

+1. For a specific project, open the **Settings** and select **Machine Learning**.
+2. Under **Model Version**, select the version of the model that you want to use to display predictions to annotators by default.
+Your changes save automatically.

+When annotators start labeling, they'll see the predictions from that model version for each task, which they can then modify as needed.

 ## Set up a machine learning backend with Docker Compose
 Label Studio includes everything you need to set up a production-ready ML backend server powered by Docker.